 Every decision in life has consequences, so we might as well control the narrative when it comes to how we spend our time.
 And that involves saying “no” to things that are outside of our priorities and interests.
 Which is how we can create boundaries.

 I’m not advocating for saying “no” to everything that comes your way – don’t get me wrong.
-I’m talking about declining requests, projects and opportunities that don’t serve you, your priorities or your goals.
-I’m talking about creating healthy boundaries for yourself.
+We’re talking about declining requests, projects and opportunities that don’t serve you, your priorities or your goals.
+I’m talking about creating boundaries that are healthy for you.

 Understanding Your Boundaries